kdacosta0/tas-performance-testing/README.md

 # TAS Performance Testing

 This repository contains a suite of performance testing scripts designed to benchmark a Trusted Artifact Signer (TAS) environment.
-It uses `k6` to simulate various load scenarios against TAS components, including Fulcio, Rekor, and a Timestamp Authority (TSA).
+It uses `k6` to simulate various load scenarios and `make` for easy automation.

 ## Overview

-The primary goal of this project is to provide a standardized and automated way to measure the performance and scalability of a TAS deployment.
-It includes several predefined test scenarios that simulate different usage patterns, from a simple smoke test to a high-load stress test.
+The primary goal of this project is to provide a standardized way to measure the performance and scalability of a TAS deployment.
+The test suite is designed to benchmark both the **"write" path** (signing artifacts) and the **"read" path** (verifying signatures).

-The workflow is orchestrated by a `Makefile` and relies on a custom Go helper application to generate the necessary cryptographic materials on the fly for each virtual user.
+The workflow is orchestrated by a `Makefile` and relies on a custom Go helper application to generate the necessary cryptographic materials on the fly for signing tests.

 ## Prerequisites

-Before running the tests, ensure you have the following tools installed and configured:
+Before running the tests, ensure you have the following tools installed:

 * An OpenShift cluster with a running TAS environment
 * `oc` (OpenShift CLI) logged into your cluster